Kochi

 Getting around

-In Kochi, the main attractions are spread out, even though the city itself is small.
-Kochi Castle and the downtown Harimayabashi area are close to Kochi Station, but places like Mount Godaisan and Katsurahama Beach are farther out, requiring a bit more travel.
-To get around, the city has two tram lines operated by Tosaden—one runs north-south, and the other east-west, meeting at Harimayabashi.
+In Kochi, the main attractions are fairly spread out, even though the city itself is small.
+Kochi Castle and the downtown Harimayabashi area are close to Kochi Station, but spots like Mount Godaisan and Katsurahama Beach are farther away and require a bit more travel.
+To get around, the city has two tram lines operated by Tosaden—one running north–south and the other east–west, intersecting at Harimayabashi.

-Trams cost 200 yen per ride in the city center and work like buses: enter through the back, take a ticket, and pay at the front when you leave.
-For tourist spots like Godaisan and Katsurahama, Tosaden also runs regular buses, including the My Yu Bus with unlimited rides for 600–1000 yen a day (half price for foreign tourists with a passport).
-The airport, located east of the city, is a 40-minute bus ride from Kochi Station and costs 900 yen.
+Tram rides cost 200 yen within the city center and work like buses: enter through the back, take a ticket, and pay at the front when you exit.
+In addition to trams, Tosaden operates buses to reach more distant attractions such as Godaisan and Katsurahama.
+This includes the My Yu Bus, which offers unlimited rides for 600–1000 yen per day (half-price for foreign tourists with a passport).
+The airport, located east of the city, is about a 40-minute bus ride from Kochi Station and costs 900 yen.

 Attractions